realfaiq/100-Days-of-Python/README.md

 Day-16: Learned and Practiced NumPy Library. <br />
 Day-17: Started Learning Pandas Library. <br />
 Day-18: Moved on with learning Pandas.
 Learned about Filtering and updating rows and columns. <br />
+Day-19: Learned how to play with rows and columns in Pandas. <br />